ammobinDOTca/ammobin-cdk/README.md

    -> copy down acm dns validation check
    -> set up cname from client.aws.ammobin.ca to 'Target Domain Name' from custom domains tab on api gateway. set a short TTL on it (for easier turn around time debugging if things go wrong)

+---

+# issues

+## lambda size limit

+ammobin-client is too large to be uploaded as a lambda

+## cold start

+give enough memory to lambda so that it will not reach the limit to service a request

+## why not ecs?

+https://aws.amazon.com/elasticloadbalancing/pricing/ => \$20 a month before any network costs

+---

 todo params:
 region
 base domain